The story of Tbilisi’s Bassiani nightclub reveals the complex relationship between the country’s police, drug laws, music scene, and LGTBQ+ youth

 That’s why clubbing in Tblisi is inherently political.
 Even where clubs don’t state an explicit politics, though some do, their very existence, given the wider political environment, makes them political.

 “We don’t compromise,” Tato Getia tells me as he gets up from his desk and leads me towards the door.
 The sun has dropped low by now and the shadows on the wall behind him have coalesced.
 We walk out into the amber evening and he motions towards the entrance to the club where I’ll see him later.
 He is, all things considered, hopeful.
-As he notes, the people who came out on the streets to defend his club are also the people who in a decade will be in positions of power in the country.
+As he notes, the people who came out on the streets to defend Bassiani are also the people who in a decade will be in positions of power in the country.
 Their movement, we agreed, was less a protest against the government and more a protest for a way of life.
 This means that for him, the future is written.
 “It’s clear where we are headed,” he tells me, “there is no way that tomorrow we will wake up and the mindset will be completely different.”